Alok1515/Alok1515/README.md

 • My main tech stack is tailwind, react, typescript, express, nextjs and mongodb for the databases.

-•I've got a bunch of project which uses AI and those are very useful in day to day life.
+• I've got a bunch of project which uses AI and those are very useful in day to day life.

 • The current project which I'm working on is Carbon track which can be used to overcome the carbon emission.